Nizoral Shampoo and Hair Loss: An In-Depth Guide

 Versus Placebo

 Thirty-nine men with grade III AGA took part.
-27 were treated with Nizoral, and 12 with an unmedicated shampoo.
+27 were treated with Nizoral and 12 with an unmedicated shampoo.
 There was also a control group of 22 men without AGA, of whom half got the Nizoral and the other half the unmedicated shampoo.

 The paper doesn’t specify if treatments were randomly assigned or not.
 At any rate, the treatment lasted 21 months.